-Since the inception of his public ministry, Michael has encountered numerous challenges for the sake of the Gospel.
+Through the years of ministry work, Michael has encountered numerous criminal and other legal challenges for the sake of the gospel.
 In October 2004, he and 10 other Christians, who became known nationwide as the "Philadelphia 11," were arrested while conducting an evangelistic outreach at one of Philadelphia's annual homosexual festivals.
-All eleven Christians were charged with three felonies and five misdemeanors, which included being indicted under Pennsylvania's "hate crimes" statute called "Ethnic Intimidation" for sharing the Gospel with event attendees.
+All eleven Christians were charged with three felonies and five misdemeanors, which included being indicted under Pennsylvania's "hate crimes" statute called "Ethnic Intimidation" as a result of seeking to share the Word of God and the gospel with event attendees.
 Each faced a maximum sentence of 47 years in prison and a $90,000 fine.
 Several months later, the "Philadelphia 11" were vindicated of all charges.

-Following this incident that garnered international attention on the dangers of "hate crime" legislation, RA succeeded in the legal challenge Marcavage v.
+Following this incident that garnered international attention on the dangers of "hate crime" legislation, Repent America succeeded in the legal challenge Marcavage v.
 Rendell as the Commonwealth Court of Pennsylvania struck down the state's so-called "hate crimes" law as being unconstitutional, a decision that was later upheld by the Pennsylvania Supreme Court.
-Although not based on the merits of the law, both courts agreed that legislators violated the state constitution by altering an agricultural crop destruction bill to include outlawing "intimidation" of individuals based on their "gender identity" and "sexual orientation," which was used to charge the Philadelphia 11.
+Both courts agreed that legislators violated the state constitution by altering an agricultural crop destruction bill to include outlawing "intimidation" of individuals based on their "gender identity" and "sexual orientation," which was used to charge the Philadelphia 11.

 In October 2007, Michael was arrested for preaching without a permit and speaking about abortion on a public sidewalk surrounding Independence National Historical Park in Philadelphia, which houses the Liberty Bell.
 Two years after being convicted, fined and placed on federal probation for one year, Michael received vindication from the Third Circuit Court of Appeals.
 The court's three-judge panel unanimously concluded in a 52-page decision in United States v.
 Marcavage that Michael had been wrongfully convicted and ruled that "the government impermissibly infringed Marcavage's First Amendment right to free speech" because his arrest was based on the content of his speech.

-Connect with Michael Marcavage on Facebook and/or visit Michael Marcavage's LinkedIn profile for more information.
-You may also join Repent America on Facebook.
+Connect with Michael Marcavage on Facebook and/or visit Michael Marcavage's LinkedIn profile or IMDb profile for more information.
+You may also join Repent America and/or Christian News Network on Facebook.